 Sadness and depression

-Sadness, grief, and depression are all common emotions that patients have after receiving a cancer diagnosis.
+Sadness, grief, and depression are all common emotions that patients have after receiving a cancer diagnosis like renal cell carcinoma.
 How you deal with those emotions is key.
 You don’t want to shut yourself off from your loved ones, as they can be your greatest help during this trying time.
 If you feel your depression and sadness aren’t getting better or are overwhelming you, there are support groups and therapists who will help you.
 Never, ever try to battle these emotions alone.
-There’s help out there, you just have to ask for it and know where to look.
-The signs of depression you and your loved ones need to look for are listed below.

 - Taking no pleasure or having no interest in activities you usually enjoy